tencentyun/intlcloud-documents/yehe_doc/开发者工具/腾讯云 IaC 平台/产品简介/产品概述_intl_en.md

 ### Free of charge

 TIC is completely free of charge.
-All features are based on open-source technologies independently developed by Tencent Cloud.
-You will only be billed for cloud resources created using TIC.
+All features are based on technologies independently developed by Tencent Cloud and open-source technologies.
+You will only be billed for the cloud resources created.

 ### Multi-cloud support

 As an open platform, TIC allows you to deploy, migrate, and manage cloud resources both in Tencent Cloud and in multi-cloud scenarios.
-TIC currently supports resource orchestration and configuration management of mainstream cloud service providers, and will support more in the future to meet your business needs.
+TIC currently supports resource orchestration and configuration management of major cloud service providers, and will support more in the future to meet your business needs.

 ### Ease of use

 TIC supports Terraform and Ansible and is compatible with the HCL (Terraform) syntax.
-You can obtain relevant learning materials from the Internet to get started easily.
+You can obtain relevant learning materials from the internet to get started easily.
 TIC also provides different templates to help you build your own infrastructure by modifying some basic parameters.

 ### Comprehensive IaC